purepisces/Wenqing-LeetcodeSolution/Arrays&Hashing/347_Top_K_Frequent_Elements.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
+Initially, I want to count each number's occurence and store in a dictionary like {1:3,2:2,3:1}, where the key is the element, and the value is the frequency, but then how to compare the values?
+Then I think I should make {3:1,2:2,1:3}, where the key is the frequency, and the value is the element, then I got stuck in how to order the key, but if we sort the key the time complexity will be $O(n \log n)$ and the question asked us the time complexity should be better for it, so we should discard this method.

 I watched neetcode for solution, but this problem is not that difficult.
 Input: nums = [1,1,1,2,2,3], k = 2
 Output: [1,2]